• Skip to primary navigation

 The next step listed was to install drivers for the BeagleBone.
 But, the drivers were already installed for me on my Linux computer.

-NOTE: I also tried on a Windows 10 machine.
+NOTE: I also tried it on a Windows 10 machine.
 There the drivers were not installed and the provided drivers failed to install.
 I had to go to http://beagleboard.org/getting-started and get the latest drivers, then it went smoothly.
-Without these drivers you can’t connect the BeagleBone network interface through the USB port.
+Without these drivers, you can’t connect the BeagleBone network interface through the USB port.

 BeagleBone Black First Screen